Harsha335/Aircanvas-gesture_recognition/README.md

         Open middle finger along with index finger, draw on the screen
             ![Draw shape](./readme_assets/images/draw_shape.png)
     - Gestures that can be recognized:
+        Recognized gesture would be displayed on command prompt and sound is triggered
         1. Hello 👋
             ![Say Hello](./readme_assets/images/Hello.png)
         2. Need Water 🥛